Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe_programs/example.md

 ```

 In `setup`, we compile `swap_nu` and save the runnable program as `compiled_swap_nu`.
-We also construct and save a `Runtime` for our miner to allow him to run it.
+We also construct and save an `FheRuntime` for our miner to allow him to run it.

 The miner can run the token swap contract (see `run_contract`) by calling `runtime.run` with the `compiled_swap_nu` program, Alice's encrypted order amount (`nu_tokens_to_trade`), and Alice's `public_key`.
 Recall that we must pass in arguments to an FHE program (such as `compiled_swap_nu`) via a `Vec`.